 The best way to sort through the huge variety of tomato and pepper varieties is to think about your end use.
-Start with these sample questions to refine the selection process, and then add your own questions to get to the best variety for “you”.
+Start with these sample questions to refine the selection process:

 - Do you make a lot of salsa?